 - the current

-The other two determine the position of your boat and how your boat is going to sit in the water.
+The other two determine your boat’s position and how your boat is going to sit in the water.
 So figure out where you want to anchor and anticipate where the boat is going to go next.

 Here are the steps to properly anchoring a boat: